 - The requests are to be based on the contract that we have with God.
 (1)

-With the introduction of these important foundation principles, we are now poised to analyze the process of prayer with the goal of increasing our prayer efficiency.
+With the introduction of these important foundation principles, we are now poised to analyze the process of prayer to increase our prayer efficiency.

 We will start by explaining the third tenet of making our requests based on the provisions (i.e., promises) of the contract (i.e., covenant) we have with God (Isaiah 55:10,11).
 Again, we will use the example of being in a situation where you do not know what to do – a situation that appears without hope or is hopeless (Ephesians 2:12,13).
 At the root of this situation will be a problem(s) that seem overwhelming to our natural ability and resources.
 Furthermore, if we continue to look upon and rehearse the problem(s), then our belief or faith in them will grow.
 (1) Realize belief or faith in the PROBLEMS(s) is another way of defining FEAR.